Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Discussion

 \section{Discussion}

-Ideal frustration of magnetic interactions is the core attribute that leads quantum spin systems to form entirely unconventional and exotic phases, although some of the most fundamentally novel properties (such as fractional excitations, topological order, and entanglement) often remain largely hidden to conventional experimental probes.
+Ideal frustration of magnetic interactions is the core attribute that leads quantum spin systems to form entirely unconventional and exotic phases, although some of the most fundamentally novel properties (such as fractional excitations, topological order, and entanglement) often remain largely hidden from conventional experimental probes.
 In this context, a static breaking of ideal frustration is often regarded as trivial, merely removing the properties that make the system special; in SrCu$_2$(BO$_3$)$_2$, a static $\Delta J'$ would restore triplon propagation, destabilize the bound states, and favor the nearby phase of long-ranged antiferromagnetic order \cite{Corboz13}.
-However the dynamical frustration-breaking we effect means that the static and equilibrium state of ideal frustration is retained, excluding most of these more trivial hallmarks and thereby offering an alternative route to the selective and controlled investigation of certain hidden properties, as we discuss next.
+However the dynamical frustration-breaking we effect means that the static and equilibrium state of ideal frustration is retained, excluding most of these more trivial hallmarks and thereby offering an alternative route to the selective and controlled investigation of certain hidden properties.

 While much has been made of ``controlling quantum systems'' on ultrafast timescales, we stress that ultrafast processes in magnetic materials have to date been restricted in large part to destroying, modulating the magnitude, or switching the direction of an ordered moment \cite{Kampfrath11,Foerst15,Disa20}.
-Here we have solved two further fundamental problems on the route to ultrafast dynamical control, namely the coupling of light to a quantum magnet with no magnetic order and the frequency-matching problem by which the light-driven pump (the phonons) can be tuned to the target (magnetic) excitations.
-As a result we have achieved control in the form of creating a highly nonequilibrium population of a target excited state.
-However, in the limit exemplified by SrCu$_2$(BO$_3$)$_2$, where the phonons are much faster than the spin excitations, we have not controlled the energy of the TBS; by contrast, slow phonons in a material with high magnetic energies would be one simple situation in which to effect this type of control.
+Here we have solved two further fundamental problems on the route to ultrafast dynamical control.
+The first is the coupling of light to a quantum magnet with no magnetic order.
+As a lattice-based route, magnetophononics achieves such coupling both universally, meaning for all forms of interaction in condensed matter -- however ``hidden'' the resulting unconventional order may be, or how ``forbidden'' a process may be, in experiments performed at equilibrium -- and in an intrinsically resonant manner.
+The second is the frequency-matching problem by which the light-driven pump (the phonons) can be tuned to the target (magnetic) excitations, and for this purpose our second-order nonlinear variant of magnetophononics allows a universal extension of lattice control to very low (phonon difference) and high (phonon sum) frequencies.